fullstacktf/myment-docs/front-docs/LANDING_PAGE.md

 # Creating Landing

-The landing page is build on Vue.js based on logo animation and xD
+The landing page is build on Vue.js based on logo animation and

 ```
 $ npm run start